sanghyonjeon/Seneca_College/README.md

 Override the pure virtual function `itemType` and return the character `'N'` to identify this `Item` to be non-perishable.

 ### write

 Override the write function to complete the writing of an `Item` in `POS_LIST` and `POS_FORM`.

-To accomplish this first make sure the Object is in a good state and then call the write of the Base class.
+To accomplish this first call the write of the Base class and then if the Object is in a good state do the following:

-Then if the display type is  `LIST` then print the following to indicate this `Item` does not have an expiry date:
+If the display type is  `LIST` then print the following to indicate this `Item` does not have an expiry date:
 ```text
 "     N / A   |"
 ```